-- UNIV 110 Drawn to Diversity 2 hours.
-The D2D program uses the CRAFT Model (Contact, Research, Action, Feedback, and Teaching) to produce Community Based-Art, which strives to strengthen a community by providing a creative outlet for all voices to be respectfully shared. - UNIV 115 Concepts of Service Learning 3 hours.
+UNIV 110 - Drawn to Diversity 2 hours.
+The D2D program uses the CRAFT Model (Contact, Research, Action, Feedback, and Teaching) to produce Community Based-Art, which strives to strengthen a community by providing a creative outlet for all voices to be respectfully shared.

+UNIV 115 - Concepts of Service Learning 3 hours.
 This course combines weekly class meetings with weekly service hours spent in the local community in an exploration of what it means to be engaged in service learning as a way of accomplishing and demonstrating civic engagement.
 Each student selects a service project to satisfy the main requirement of at least 4 hours of service work per week.
 The class meets together 1 hour per week to discuss assigned readings and each other's reflections, written and oral.
-Service projects vary from term to term. - UNIV 205 Living Well 2 hours.
+Service projects vary from term to term.

+UNIV 200 - Special Topics 1-4 hours.

+UNIV 205 - Living Well 2 hours.
 Students learn evidence-based interventions to improve their wellness.
-Students discover how to view wellness in a holistic way; focus is on the mind-body connection. - UNIV 450 Independent Study 1-4 hours.
+Students discover how to view wellness in a holistic way; focus is on the mind-body connection.

+UNIV 400 - Special Topics 1-4 hours.

+UNIV 450 - Independent Study 1-4 hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
 Approved Plan of Study required.